Dresden: History

-Although Dresden is a relatively recent city that grew from a Slavic village after Germans came to dominate the area, the area had been settled in the Neolithic era by Linear Pottery culture tribes c.
+The area had been settled in the Neolithic era by Linear Pottery culture tribes c.
 7500 BC.
 Dresden's founding and early growth is associated with the eastward expansion of Germanic peoples, mining in the nearby Ore Mountains, and the establishment of the Margraviate of Meissen.
-Its name comes from Sorbian Drježdźany (current Upper Sorbian form), meaning "people of the forest", from Proto-Slavic *dręzga ("woods, blowdowns").
+Its name comes from Sorbian Drežďany (meaning either "woods" or "lowland forest-dweller").
 Dresden later evolved into the capital of Saxony.
+Beginning in the 17th century, it became one of Europe’s leading centres of culture and the arts.

 Early history

-Around the late 12th century, a Sorbian settlement called Drežďany (meaning either "woods" or "lowland forest-dweller") had developed on the southern bank.
-Another settlement existed on the northern bank, but its Slavic name is unknown.
+Dresden developed as a German trading settlement on the south bank of the Elbe, established by the Margrave of Meissen Dietrich.
+The first documentary evidence of Dresden as a town dates to 1206.
+Dietrich chose Dresden as his interim residence in 1206, as documented in a record calling the place "Civitas Dresdene".
+In 1220, a stone bridge was constructed over the Elbe at the same location as today’s Augustus Bridge.
+The bridge connected the town with a Sorbian settlement called Drezdany on the northern bank.
 It was known as Antiqua Dresdin by 1350, and later as Altendresden, both literally "old Dresden".
-Dietrich, Margrave of Meissen, chose Dresden as his interim residence in 1206, as documented in a record calling the place "Civitas Dresdene".

-After 1270, Dresden became the capital of the margraviate.
-It was given to Friedrich Clem after death of Henry the Illustrious in 1288.
+Dresden was given to Friedrich Clem after the death of Henry the Illustrious in 1288.
 It was taken by the Margraviate of Brandenburg in 1316 and was restored to the Wettin dynasty after the death of Valdemar the Great in 1319.
-From 1485, it was the seat of the dukes of Saxony, and from 1547 the electors as well.
+In 1485, the Saxon Wettin brothers divided their lands under the Treaty of Leipzig, with Ernest retaining the Elector title and the western and northern territories, while Albert received the Meissen area and established Dresden as the capital of the Duchy of Saxony.
+Following the Schmalkaldic War, in 1547 Duke Moritz was granted the title of Elector and Dresden became the capital of the Electorate of Saxony.